jophab/IT-Quiz/books.md

 Book | Author
 ------------ | -------------
 Behind the Cloud|Marc Benioff ( Co-founder of Salesforce )
+Business @ the Speed of Thought|Bill Gates
 Creativity, Inc.|Ed Catmull ( Co-founder of Pixar )
 Delivering Happiness|Tony Hsieh ( CEO Zappos )
 Direct from Dell|Michael Dell
 Hackers|Steven Levy
-How Google Works|Eric Schmidt, Jonathan Rosenberg Neuromancer|William Gibson
+How Google Works|Eric Schmidt, Jonathan Rosenberg
+Just for Fun|Linus Torvalds
+Neuromancer|William Gibson
-Only the Paranoid Survive|Andrew Grove ( Co-founder of Intel ) Rebooting Work|Maynard Webb ( Founder of Webb Investment Network ) The Age of Spiritual Machines|Ray Kurzweil
+Only the Paranoid Survive|Andrew Grove ( Co-founder of Intel ) Passages from the Life of a Philosopher|Charles Babbage Rebooting Work|Maynard Webb ( Founder of Webb Investment Network ) The Age of Spiritual Machines|Ray Kurzweil
 The Chip|T.R.
 Reid